danstadler-newrelic/apigee-dt-backend/README.md

 **Step 1: modify your Dockerfile**
-- tbese 3 lines need to be updated with your own values.
+- these 3 lines need to be updated with your own values.
       - NEW_RELIC_APP_NAME=your-app-name-here
       - NEW_RELIC_LICENSE_KEY=your-license-key-here
       - DOMAIN_AND_PORT=your-domain-and-port-here